 Mayor Scott Singer is honored to have served as a strong voice for Boca Raton’s residents since he was first elected to the City Council in 2014.
-Scott is a South Florida native and elated to live and raise his family in Boca Raton.
-He was re-elected to the City Council in 2017 with more than 70% of the vote, and elected as Mayor in August 2018, receiving more votes for Mayor than anyone in Boca’s history.
+Scott was elected as Mayor in 2018 and re-elected in 2020 with 89% of the vote, receiving the two highest vote totals in the city's history.

 Education and Professional

-Mayor Singer has made improving and strengthening Boca Raton’s schools a priority, a role cities don’t often take.
-He came up with the plan to obtain the first new public school in Boca Raton in more than a decade, with his proposal for the School District to build a new elementary school on unused city parcels near an existing school.
-This plan gives a brand new school to Boca and enable expansions at other schools, helping to add nearly 1,200 student seats to Boca Raton.
-Singer also brought forward a proposal, now implemented, for Boca to partner with a non-profit for mental health counseling for Boca high school students, the first municipal partnership of this type in South Florida.
+Mayor Singer has expanded support for public schools by making improved and stronger schools a city priority.
+He came up with the plan to partner with the school district to build a new public school on city land, adding the city's first new school in more than a decade.
+The new school adds nearly 1,200 student seats and has kept two vital school rebuilding projects on schedule.
+Singer also initiated the city's partnership with a non-profit for mental health counseling for Boca high school students, the first municipal partnership of this type in South Florida.
 Scott has also voted for greater funding for Boca Police to support and augment the school safety efforts of the school district.

 Mayor Singer’s priorities include maintaining best-in-class public safety, increasing economic development efforts to attract outstanding companies and workforce talent, keeping taxes low for families and businesses, protecting against overdevelopment, and developing long-term strategies to ensure Boca Raton continues to progress as a world-class city.

 - President-Elect and Board of Directors, Florida League of Mayors